 - Evenly distribute the jam or sugar on top.

 - In a mixer, pulse the butter and flour until it resembles fine breadcrumbs.
 Pulse in the sugar and oats – you don’t want to chop the oats to a powder – plus the cinnamon.

 - Spread over the fruit and bake for 30 minutes or so, until the sugary juices have formed a lovely, bubbling syrup (which solidifies to a chewy deliciousness when it cools) and the crumble is tinged golden brown.

 Serve hot with creme fraiche, cream, plain yoghurt, or custard.

 LEMON BALM ICE CREAM

-I’ve found a patch of this delicious dessert herb growing wild in my street in London.
-It probably migrated there from someone’s herb patch.
-But for now, it’s free to anyone who can grab it.
+This delicious dessert herb can be grown at home or found growing wild.
 This is not an ice cream really.
 It had no eggs.
-But it is frozen and contains cream and I use it to make fresh fruit extra special, or for dolloping next to a chocolate cake or other fancy dessert that would benefit from a bit of zinging up.
+But it is frozen and contains cream.
+It’s great for dolloping next to a chocolate cake or other fancy dessert that would benefit from a bit of zinging up.